 More than 90 work-life balance tips from mom entrepreneurs

-Work out a flexible schedule – I negotiated having off Fridays so that I can have a free day home to work on business and spend time with kids.
+Work out a flexible schedule – I negotiated to have off Fridays so that I can have a free day home to work on the business and spend time with kids.
 Build a support team – my team includes a childcare provider who is flexible and my husband who watches the kids during the evenings while I am meeting at my clients or attending networking meetings for new clients. – Bethany Goldszer, Stand Out College Prep

 The ONE tip I can passionately share with others about balancing motherhood while running your business is this: Understand and accept that Somethings gotta give.
 Sometimes the housework has to give.
 Sometimes the business has to give.
 Sometimes my marriage has to give.
 Sometimes the kids needs have to give.
 The only true goal to a balanced life should be to make sure that everything doesn’t give at once. – Renee Wood, President, The Comfort Company

 When possible, I include my children in business preparations by asking their opinions on ideas, materials, graphics, etc. This way, my children are excited right along with me as my business grows. – Sheri Gazitt, Teen Wise Seattle

 Balance for me comes from hiring flexible people that I can trust to work hard even in my absence when I have to stay at home for a day to take care of a sick kid or something.
 And that flexibility extends to them as well. – Miri Offir, Milestone SEO